RasaHQ/rasa/docs/docs/reference/rasa/core/policies/policy.md

 - `tracker` - The tracker containing the conversation history up to now.
 - `domain` - The model&#x27;s domain.
-- `precomputations` - Contains precomputed features and attributes.
+- `rule_only_data` - Slots and loops which are specific to rules and hence should be ignored by this policy.
 - `**kwargs` - Depending on the specified `needs` section and the resulting graph structure the policy can use different input to make predictions.